fermi-ad/grpc-name-service/README.md

 ## Creating a container image

 Add the quarkus extension for the container runtime you are using.
-See list of extensions [here](https://quarkus.io/guides/container-image#container-image-extensions)
+See list of extensions [here](https://quarkus.io/guides/container-image#container-image-extensions).

-Example of adding the podman extension:
+Example of adding the Podman extension:
 ```shell
 ./mvnw quarkus:add-extension -Dextensions='container-image-podman'
 ```